Wedge - AI Receipt Itemizer

 Process

-• A curated collection of reusable components, patterns, and guidelines that ensure a product’s interface stays consistent, scalable, and efficient.
+• To incorporate brand into a curated collection of reusable components, patterns, and guidelines that ensure a product’s interface stays consistent, scalable, and efficient.

 • Static representations of a design that showcase detailed visual elements—such as colors, typography, and spacing—before development.

-• Watching real users interact with the product in context to uncover pain points, behaviors, and unmet needs without direct intervention.
+• Observing real users interact with the product in context to uncover qualitative data, such as pain points, natural behaviors, and unmet needs.

 Design System

-• Montserrat has a modern vibe that hierarchically contrasts with Inconsolata, a fixed monospace font that resembles receipt text.
+Montserrat, a modern font, hierarchically contrasts well with Inconsolata, a fixed monospace font like receipt text.

 User Research